Permanent marker

 A permanent marker or indelible marker is a type of marker pen that is used to create permanent or semi-permanent writing on an object.

+Description

-In general, the ink comprises a main carrier solvent, a glyceride, a pyrrolidone, a resin and a colorant, making it water resistant.
+In general, permanent marker ink comprises a main carrier solvent, a glyceride, a pyrrolidone, a resin, and a colorant, making it water resistant.
 It is capable of writing on a variety of surfaces from paper to metal to stone.
 They come in a variety of tip sizes (ultra fine to wide), shapes (chisel point, bullet tip, and wide bristle), and colors (metallic, or ultraviolet reactive).

 Most markers have alcohol-based solvents.
-Other types, called paint markers, like spray paint, contain volatile organic compounds which evaporate to dry the ink.
-Due to compounds such as toluene and xylene often being present in permanent markers, they have a potential for abuse as a recreational drug.
+Other types, called paint markers, contain volatile organic compounds which evaporate to dry the ink, and are similar to spray paint.
+Due to solvents such as toluene and xylene often being present in permanent markers, they have a potential for abuse as a recreational drug.

 The permanent marker was invented in 1952 by Sidney Rosenthal.

 Applications

 General purpose

-They are used for writing on metals, plastics, ceramics, wood, stone, cardboard etc. However, the mark made by them is semi-permanent on some surfaces.
+Permanent markers are used for writing on metals, plastics, ceramics, wood, stone, cardboard etc. However, the mark made by them is semi-permanent on some surfaces.
 Most permanent marker ink can be erased from some plastic surfaces (like polypropylene and teflon) with little rubbing pressure.

 They can be used on ordinary paper, but the ink tends to bleed through and become visible on the other side.